LutherCSMiller/college_access_idx-beyeas01/README.md

 * The red book has two good chapters to help with the current project
   * Chapter 1 - Development Setup has some good advice on installing Anaconda
+  * Pages 140 to 150 have some great information on reading and writing csv files.
   * Chapter 5 - Getting data off the web talks about requests and BeautifulSoup

 **Topic**